moluwole/Bast/README.rst

 Credits
 ~~~~~~~~~
-Bast runs on the `Tornado Web Framework`
+Bast runs on the `Tornado Web Framework`_.
+For templating, it makes use of the `Jinja Templating`_ Engine.
+Eloquent Object Relation Mapping is achieved using `Orator ORM`_

 .. _file an issue: https://github.com/rtfd/readthedocs.org/issues